 Planning sessions are quite often viewed as a necessary evil to satisfy the NCUA or FDIC.
 Mission and vision statements are reviewed.
 SWOT diagrams on financial and non-financial performance decorate the board room.
 What emerges is a blueprint for management by objectives instead of a roadmap for moving closer toward our top priorities.
+(Get our free Beyond the SWOT download now)

 For 2018, let’s align culture and strategy in your strategic planning session.
 We’ve all heard the saying “culture eats strategy for breakfast.”
 The truth is a vibrant culture actually delivers a strategic advantage.
 If your strategic planning session is missing the mark, you may have a team that is not focused on collective results.